brianbader/eva_package/README.md

 ## **To Do:** ##

+* Add better handling for the likelihood and data generation as shape -> 0

 * Implement MLE difference test

 * Need to check MPS estimators for gpdfit function (gives weird results when shape < 0)